 3. M&A

 Let’s face it.
-There are plenty of companies who are struggling given this current economic environment.
+There are plenty of companies that are struggling in this current economic environment.
 If M&A is part of your strategy for global growth, EoR may not be an option for you to utilize at all—you need to consider an EoR transition.
-Restoration of benefits and employee confidence are two key factors in a successful transaction.
+Restoration of benefits and employee confidence are key factors in a successful transaction.
 Limitations typically found with EoR providers around prior employment agreements and other factors may create a necessity to move away from EoR as a mechanism for global workforce management.
 It’s easy to overlook, but deals can fail if the right diligence is not performed at the front end.
-Preparing for an EoR to entity transition exercise can help negotiations especially with durations of things like the Transition Service Agreement (TSA) and the culture mesh of bringing multiple companies together under a newly formed business.
+Preparing for an EoR to entity transition exercise can help negotiations, especially with durations of things like the Transition Service Agreement (TSA) and the culture mesh of bringing multiple companies together under a newly formed business.

-Let’s discuss your needs
+Let’s discuss your needs.

 At HSP Group, we know that EoR is rarely a long-term or permanent solution.
-We specialize in guiding businesses from EoR when launching operations in-country, to the time when establishing their own EoR to entity transition is the right choice.
+We specialize in guiding businesses from EoR when launching operations in-country to the time when establishing their own EoR to entity transition is the right choice.
 Our comprehensive, employee-centric process ensures a compliant, cost-effective, and efficient transition for your growing business.